 GAMES IN TUDOR ENGLAND

-Although the days of armoured knights were over rich people still enjoyed tournaments in the 16th century.
-The contestants dressed in armour and rode horses.
+Although the days of armored knights were over rich people still enjoyed tournaments in the 16th century.
+The contestants dressed in armor and rode horses.
 They fought with wooden lances and swords.

-Rich Tudor people also enjoyed hunting.
+Rich people also enjoyed hunting.
 They went hunting deer with bows and arrows.
 After it was killed the deer was eaten.
 The rich also went hawking.
 Falcons were trained to kill other birds.
-However in the 16th century rich people did not hunt foxes.

-All classes gambled in the 16th century.
+All classes gambled in 16th century England.
 Poor people gambled with dice.
-They also played games like shuffleboard (shove ha'penny) and nine mens morris.
-The Tudors also played draughts and fox and geese.
+They also played games like shuffleboard (shove ha'penny) and nine men's morris.
+The Tudors also played drafts and fox and geese.